influxdata/telegraf/plugins/inputs/cloudwatch/README.md

   ## Metric Format
   ## This determines the format of the produces metrics. 'sparse', the default
   ## will produce a unique field for each statistic. 'dense' will report all
-  ## statistics will be in a field called value and have a statistic tag
+  ## statistics will be in a field called value and have a metric_name tag
-  ## defining the name of the statisitc.
+  ## defining the name of the statistic.
 See the plugin README for examples.
   # metric_format = "sparse"

   ## Maximum requests per second.
 Note that the global default AWS rate limit